capitalone/DataProfiler/docs/source/profiler.rst

   * **structured_options** - Options responsible for all structured data

     * **multiprocess** - Option to enable multiprocessing.
+If on, multiprocessing is automatically toggled depending on the number of rows and columns in the dataset.
-Automatically selects the optimal number of processes to utilize based on system constraints.
+      Automatically selects the optimal number of processes to utilize based on system constraints when toggled on.

       * is_enabled - (Boolean) Enables or disables multiprocessing